Tested by NexraGear Tech Team | Last Updated: May 2026

 Takeaway: Gen 4’s improved setup flow reduces “didn’t work” returns.
 Sizing remains the #1 issue—never skip the sizing kit.

-“Had Gen 3 for 2 years.
-Gen 4 isn’t revolutionary, it’s evolutionary.
+The most common sentiment from real users: Gen 4 isn’t revolutionary, it’s evolutionary.
 If your Gen 3 works fine, keep it.
-If buying new, Gen 4’s small improvements compound over years of use.” — u/RingWatcher, 1.2k upvotes
+If buying new, Gen 4’s small improvements compound over years of use.

 Long-Term Reliability: What 3-Year Owners Report